xiaopv/xiaopv.github.io/_teaching/2020-corona.md

  * I will hold online office hours the same time as scheduled (1:00pm-2:30pm on Tuesdays and Thursdays).
 Please use a different Zoom link to attend office hours.
  * If you cannot make this time and would like to get help, send me an email to make an appointment.

+## Special Accommodation

+ If there are any special needs for you to get proper access of learning online (e.g. visual/hear help), please do not hesitate to contact me so I can try to help you.

 ## Derivative Proficiency Test (Calculus 1 Students)